Augus1999/pyPDFeditor-GUI/README.md

-If you are working on Windows platform and having no Python3 installed, download pyinstaller-prepackaged executable files [here](https://github.com/Augus1999/pyPDFeditor-GUI/releases).
+If you are working on Windows platform and having no Python 3 installed, download pyinstaller-prepackaged executable files [here](https://github.com/Augus1999/pyPDFeditor-GUI/releases).

 ## Screenshot
 <img src="./ico/workspace.jpg" width="600" alt="whole windows"/>

 ## Others

 I wrote this scripts as robust as possible.
-If you encountered any crash and could not see any error from PyQt, open the python file `pdfEditor.py` in IDE, find line 8, change the state `debug=False` into `debug=True`, and run the application again.
-Then you will see all pymupdf errors in terminal.
+If you encountered any crash and could not see any error from PyQt and python itself, open the python file `pdfEditor.py` in IDE, find line 8, change the state `debug=False` into `debug=True`, and run the application again.
+Then you will see all mupdf errors in terminal.
 Please report these errors to [Issues](https://github.com/Augus1999/pyPDFeditor-GUI/issues).
 Thank you!